The main decision-making, executive and managerial bodies at High Speed Two (HS2) Limited.

 The audit committee recommends actions or improvements to the board.

 HS2 Ltd audit committee: terms of reference (PDF, 202KB, 7 pages)

 Audit committee meeting minutes

-Minutes from previous audit committee meetings are available on the National Archive website.
+Minutes from previous audit committee meetings are available on request or via the National Archive website.